monkeyluffy824/salesforce-flow-analyzer/README.md

 # salesforce-flow-analyzer
 A Browser Extension that analyzes Salesforce Flow XML Files for best practices, performance issues and common mistakes, providing developers with instant feedback.
+No data is collected, files are processed in browser locally only.

 ## Overview